jmathai/elodie/README.md

 You don't love me yet but you will.

 I only do 3 things.
-* Firstly I organize all of your existing collection of photos.
+* Firstly I organize your existing collection of photos.
-* Second I help make it easy for all the photos you haven't taken yet to flow into the exact location it belongs.
+* Second I help make it easy for all the photos you haven't taken yet to flow into the exact location they belong.
-* Third but not least I do all of this without a yucky propietary database that some of my friends use.
+* Third but not least I do all of this without a yucky propietary database that some colleagues of mine use.

 *NOTE: make sure you've installed me and my friends before running the commands below.
-Instructions at the bottom of this page.*
+[Instructions](#install-everything-you-need) at the bottom of this page.*

 ## Let's organize your existing photos

-I bet you've got quite a few photos scattered around.
+My guess is you've got quite a few photos scattered around.
 The first thing I'll help you do is to get those photos organized.
 It doesn't matter if you have hundreds, thousands or tens of thousands of photos; the more the merrier.

 Fire up your terminal and run this command which *__copies__* your photos into something a bit more structured.